-7.3.3 bsp_start() - BSP Specific Initialization
+7.3.4 bsp_start() - BSP Specific Initialization

-This is the first BSP specific C routine to execute during system initialization.
-This routine often performs required fundamental hardware initialization such as setting bus controller registers that do not have a direct impact on whether or not C code can execute.
-The source code for this routine is usually found in the following file:
+This is the second BSP specific C routine to execute during system initialization.
+It is called right after bsp_work_area_initialize().
+The bsp_start() routine often performs required fundamental hardware initialization such as setting bus controller registers that do not have a direct impact on whether or not C code can execute.
+The interrupt controllers are usually initialized here.
+The source code for this routine is usually found in the file c/src/lib/libbsp/\$CPU/\$BSP/startup/bspstart.c.
+It is not allowed to create any operating system objects, e.g. RTEMS semaphores.

-c/src/lib/libbsp/CPU/BSP/startup/bspstart.c